 - In "Eye of the Needle" Voyager makes contact with a Romulan scientist in the Alpha Quadrant, only to find they're communicating twenty years back in time.
 In order to avoid changing the timeline, he agrees to take their messages and pass them on to Starfleet twenty years later.
 But the crew knows from their records that the scientist will die four years before this happens, so they've no way of knowing if he made arrangements in case of his death, or even if the Romulan government would have allowed him to pass the information on.

-- One episode of Haven included a clever adaptation of this trope; the main character was trapped on a boat heading out to sea and had already gone out of range of the cell towers.
+- The Haven episode "The Trial of Audrey Parker" included a clever adaptation of this trope; Audrey Parker was trapped on a boat heading out to sea and had already gone out of range of the cell towers.
 Instead she sent a text message, and her phone naturally began repeatedly trying to send it.
 She then dropped it into a bottle and shoved it out the porthole where it drifted with the tide back to shore until getting back into coverage range, when the message was sent.

-- In the 1980's The Twilight Zone episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
+- In The Twilight Zone (1985) episode "A Saucer of Loneliness," Shelley Duvall's character is scanned by a small flying saucer in view of several people.
 Afterwards, she keeps getting bombarded by government agents and false friends trying to find out what information she was given.
-She later reveals that the saucer was no more than a high tech Message in a Bottle and its message was private and only for her.
+She later reveals that the saucer was no more than a high tech Message in a Bottle and its message was private and only for her, though she eventually shares it with her love interest.

 - The page quote comes from the song "Message In a Bottle" by The Police.
 It's used as a metaphor for reaching out for help in times of loneliness, and contains the moral that everyone feels this way at some point in time.